SarahMLawrence/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map returns a new array of its orignal array forEach does not.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function - is code that executes an action and gives out reply method - is occuring code as series of statements and is executed upon initiation of arguments in the method

 3. What is closure?
+closures means inner functions always have access to the parameters of its oter function
 4. Describe the four rules of the 'this' keyword.
+    1. Window/Global Object Binding
+    2. Implicit Binding
+    3. New Binding
+    4. Explicit Binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? used to call the constructor of the parent class and to access the parents properties and methods.

 ## Project Set up